Continual Learning with Distributed Optimization: Does CoCoA Forget?: Introduction

 \section{Introduction}

-When presented with a stream of data, continual learning \cite{Kirkpatrick_catastrophic_2017, Parisi_continual_2019} is the act of learning from new data while not forgetting what was learnt previously.
+When presented with a stream of data, continual learning \cite{Parisi_continual_2019, Kirkpatrick_catastrophic_2017} is the act of learning from new data while not forgetting what was learnt previously.
 New data can, for instance, come from a related classification task with new fine-grained classes, or it can have statistical distribution shift compared to the previously seen data.
 Each set of data that is presented to the model is referred to as a \textit{task}.
-Continual learning aims to create models which perform well on all seen tasks without the need to retrain from scratch when new data comes \cite{Legg_UniversalIntelligence_2007, Russakovsky_Imagenet_2015, Silver_RL_2018,French_Catstrophic_1999, Evron_catastrophic_2022}.
+Continual learning aims to create models which perform well on all seen tasks without the need to retrain from scratch when new data comes \cite{Kirkpatrick_catastrophic_2017, Parisi_continual_2019, Evron_catastrophic_2022, French_Catstrophic_1999}.

-The central issue in continual learning is \textit{forgetting}, i.e., the drop in performance for old tasks as a new one is learned \cite{French_Catstrophic_1999, Evron_catastrophic_2022, Kirkpatrick_catastrophic_2017}.
-Forgetting is closely related to the error performance under non-stationary distributions and adaptation in estimation \cite{sayed2014adaptation}.
+The central issue in continual learning is \textit{forgetting}, which measures the performance degradation on previously learned tasks as new tasks are learnt by the model \cite{French_Catstrophic_1999, Evron_catastrophic_2022, Kirkpatrick_catastrophic_2017}, see \eqref{eqn:forgetting_Defintion} in Section~\ref{sec:problemFormulation:task} for a formal definition.
 If a model performs poorly on old tasks, it is said to exhibit \textit{catastrophic forgetting} \cite{French_Catstrophic_1999, Evron_catastrophic_2022, Kirkpatrick_catastrophic_2017}.
 To achieve continual learning, the forgetting must be reduced.
 Nevertheless, the key enabling factors for achieving continual learning are not well established, even for linear models \cite{Kirkpatrick_catastrophic_2017, Evron_catastrophic_2022}.

+Forgetting is closely related to the error performance under non-stationary distributions.
+Various phenomena of interest, such as financial time-series and target tracking, often exhibit structural changes in signal characteristics over time.
+Hence, performance under non-stationary distributions has been studied in a number of scenarios; including with random drift in the unknown within a distributed learning setting \cite{NosratiShamsiTaheriSedaaghi_2015, Sayed_Diffusion_LMS_2015} as well under switching system dynamics \cite{FoxSudderthJordanWillsky_2011, DingShahrampirHealTarokh_2018, KarimiButalZhaoKamalabadi_2022}.